 However, low testosterone in men has especially become a major health issue today, and I will explain why and how you can fix.

-If you have low testosterone, like many men do, these natural cures will absolutely help you overcome it faster.
+If you have low testosterone, like many men do, these natural treatments (but not testosterone supplements!) will absolutely help you overcome it faster.
 In fact, if you implement this process, you’re probably going to notice changes in probably 24 to 48 hours — that fast.

 Testosterone Benefits the Body in Many Ways